Amauriotjr/Best-Recipe-Agent/README.md

 AI Recipe Recommendation Agent is a Python-based agent system that recommends recipes based on ingredients provided by the user.

-The system receives a list of ingredients, processes the input, retrieves recipe data from an online API or a local database, compares ingredients, calculates match scores, and returns structured recipe recommendations.
+The system receives a list of ingredients, processes the input, retrieves recipe data from MongoDB, compares ingredients, calculates match scores, and returns structured recipe recommendations through a FastAPI API.

 This project was developed as an AI- and agent-based Python software system.
-It demonstrates tool usage, external data retrieval, local data processing, API development, testing, and deployment preparation.
+It demonstrates tool usage, database access, external data conversion, API development, testing, and deployment preparation.

 ## Project Goal